-Cuomo vs Nixon: Trump animus takes center stage at NY governor debate
+Cuomo, Nixon argue over who is bigger Trump critic at NY gubernatorial debate

 “Yeah,” Cuomo said.
 He hesitated for a moment.
 “As soon as you do.”

-Cuomo, a native of New York’s borough of Queens, comes from one of the state’s most powerful Democratic families.
-Cuomo, whose father, Mario Cuomo, was a three-term New York governor and regarded as a liberal lion, has a long record of government service and had raised nearly 50 times more money than Nixon, according to financial disclosures filed last month.
+Cuomo is the son of the late Mario Cuomo, who was a three-term New York governor and considered a liberal lion.
+The current governor has a long record of government service and had raised nearly 50 times more money than Nixon, according to financial disclosures filed last month.

-Nixon is best known for her portrayal of lawyer Miranda Hobbes on the HBO show “Sex and the City,” for which she won an Emmy.
+In one of the more heated exchanges, he criticized Nixon’s setting up of a corporation in order to file her income taxes, an arrangement she said was not unusual among actors and other freelance workers.

+He earlier objected to Nixon calling him a “corporate Democrat,” saying repeatedly: “You are a corporation,” and asking as Nixon stared back at him: “Are you a corporation?”

-Nixon, a Manhattan native, said during the debate that New Yorkers should vote for her because she has been a longtime champion of causes such as abortion access, better funding for schools and equal rights for gay and lesbian people.
+Nixon said New Yorkers should vote for her because she was a longtime champion of causes such as abortion access, better funding for schools and equal rights for gay and lesbian people.

-Dutchess County Executive Marc Molinaro is the Republican nominee in the gubernatorial race.
+The winner of the Democratic nomination will face Republican Marc Molinaro, the Dutchess County executive, in the Nov.
+6 election.
 There are also a few independents in the race.

-Reporting by Jonathan Allen; editing by Frank McGurty and Leslie Adler
+Reporting by Jonathan Allen; Editing by Leslie Adler and Peter Cooney